finkux/fnk-sass-tools/README.md

 ## Get Started

-You can install with npm or download package

-### With NPM

-npm install fnk-sass-tools --save
+Download package

-After that, in your project search the correct path.
-By default is into node_modules/fnk-sass-tools/src/sass-tools
+Put the correct path.
+For example into node_modules/fnk-sass-tools/src/sass-tools

 You also can to use @import in your sass to get only a mixin or function, but take care with dependencies.
 Check the documentation to see more about that.